 - Multiple tiers of increasingly intense scientific, research-based interventions that are matched to student needs;

-- Monitoring student progress in response to the instruction and interventions
+- Monitoring student progress in response to the instruction, interventions, and supports.

 - Use of progress-monitoring data to shape instruction and make educational decisions;